TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Discussion and Conclusions

-The hadronic component in the models maximizes the neutrino emission without having a high impact on the electromagnetic emission.
-This component emerges in X-rays as the contribution of pion decay and Bethe-Heitler pair production, coming from photo-meson interactions, but the obtained SEDs can be fitted also with a purely leptonic model.
-However, for B3~1307+433 the observations we took thanks to our \emph{Swift} monitoring program play a relevant role in constraining the contribution of the hadronic component, thanks to their high photon statistics and the slope resulting from the analysis.
+The hadronic component in the models maximizes the neutrino emission without having a high impact on the electromagnetic emission in most of the cases.
+This component emerges mainly in X-rays as the contribution of pion decay and Bethe-Heitler pair production, coming from photo-meson interactions, but the obtained SEDs can be fitted also with a purely leptonic model.
+For the source PKS 0048-09, the hadronic component is visible also at VHE, where it arises as the result of photo-meson interactions mostly.
+A detection in that band would therefore be crucial in constraining this component (see below for a more detailed discussion).
+Regarding the X-ray band, for B3~1307+433 the observations we took thanks to our \emph{Swift} monitoring program play a relevant role in constraining the contribution of the hadronic component, thanks to their high photon statistics and the slope resulting from the analysis.
 Therefore, additional measurements in this band are essential for a more precise characterization of the X-ray emission of these sources and to rule out the possibility of a purely leptonic emission.
 In particular, additional data from \emph{Swift/XRT} for the objects with few observations would provide a better characterization of the $0.3-10$ keV band, while data from e.~g. \emph{NuSTAR} are essential to characterize the higher energies, since no data in this band are available at the moment for the selected sources.

 The models were computed assuming both the BLR and the dusty torus as target photon fields, the photon energy densities of which were free model parameters.
 The target photon field energy density in the reference frame of the emitting region depends on its position with respect to the accretion disk, the BLR, and the torus.
 It can thus be used to infer the position of the emitting region in the jet.
 The values used in the models constrain the emitting region to be just outside the BLR, at a few $R_{BLR}$, since the fit value (see Table~\ref{tab:model_parameters}) is lower than the one estimated thanks to our study on the emission lines, which assumes a region located inside the BLR.
 The value obtained from this estimation is: $u\prime_{BLR}= u_{BLR}\,\Gamma^2 =23.8 \, \mathrm{erg \, cm^{-3}}$, where $u_{BLR}$ is given by Eq.~\ref{eq:uBLR} and $\Gamma$ is the same as is used in the fit.